wireapp/wire-account/README.md

 ### Release flow

-1. Merge staging into master
+1. Merge `staging` branch into `main` branch
 1. Create a tag with `npm version <version bump type>`.
 Possible values for `version bump type` are `patch`, `minor` or `major`.
-1. The tag will be pushed to master and Travis will deploy the new version.
+1. The tag will be pushed to `main` and the CI will deploy the new version.
 Manual deployment can be triggered via `eb deploy`.